-Want to train your brain to feel happier and think happy thoughts more often?
-Here’s a simple thought retraining tool I’ve used – to think more positively on a regular basis!
+Train your brain to feel happier and think happy thoughts more often.
+Here’s a simple thought retraining tool I’ve used – to re-file my thoughts so I can think more positively on a regular basis!

 A new thought came to me recently, while I was googling some research on a new project.